MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-Utility/getGlobalContext/client.md

 ## isOffline

-Returns information whether the server is online or offline.
+Returns information whether the client state is online or offline.
+Note that a client in offline-first mode will always report it is offline.

 ### Syntax